wazuh/ossec-puppet/README.md

 ## Limitations

-On RedHat-like systems, this module depends on the [Atomic repo](https://www6.atomicorp.com/channels/atomic/) to provide the OSSEC packages, and on the [EPEL repo](https://fedoraproject.org/wiki/EPEL) to provide a dependency, `inotify-tools`.
-On Debian-like systems, this module depends on the [Alienvault repo](http://ossec.alienvault.com/repos/apt/debian/) to provide the OSSEC packages.
+On RedHat-like systems, this module depends on the [Wazuh repo](http://ossec.wazuh.com/el/) to provide the OSSEC packages, and on the [EPEL repo](https://fedoraproject.org/wiki/EPEL) to provide a dependency, `inotify-tools`.
+On Debian-like systems, this module depends on the [Wazuh repo](http://ossec.wazuh.com/repos/apt/debian/) to provide the OSSEC packages.
 However, the module now supports the ability to skip management of repositories, so you can rely on existing repositories (such as locally-hosted mirrors, etc.).